Frozen embryos and sperm are stored in so-called straws – thin plastic tubes.

 Sperm undergo special processing before freezing.
 One portion of semen is frozen in 2-5 or more straws, depending on the purpose of cryopreservation.

-One straw with semen is usually enough for one IVF (or ICSI) procedure, and sometimes 2-3 straws are required for insemination.
+One straw with semen is usually enough for one IVF (or ICSI, the price of which is available on our website) procedure, and sometimes 2-3 straws are required for insemination.

 Straws with their contents are stored in a container with liquid nitrogen (liquid nitrogen has a low subzero temperature) in a special room in the IVF clinic.